fastly/compute-js-static-publish/README.md

 ## Using the Object Store (BETA) <a name="object-store"></a>

-Starting v4, it's now possible to upload assets to and serve them from the Fastly Object Store.
+Starting with v4, it's now possible to upload assets to and serve them from a [Fastly Object Store](https://www.fastly.com/blog/introducing-the-compute-edge-object-store-global-persistent-storage-for-compute-functions).

-Fastly Object Store is currently part of a [beta release](https://docs.fastly.com/products/fastly-product-lifecycle#beta), and to use it you will need to have the feature enabled for your account.
+Fastly Object Store (globally persistent storage for Compute@Edge applications) is currently part of a [beta release](https://docs.fastly.com/products/fastly-product-lifecycle#beta), and to use it you will need to have the feature enabled for your account.

 To enable the use of Object Store with `@fastly/compute-js-static-publish`, you will need to perform the following steps: